 A spicy stollen full of fruit and marzipan in cake form is an excellent idea.
 My version is actually quite different to Laura’s, but hers was the inspiration.
 They’re perfect for bringing in the new year along with a glass of something special or for celebrating today, New Year’s Day.

-As it happens, my mother’s birthday is on New Year’s Eve and as we were going to be out and about, I needed to take something portable.
-She’s a bit of a marzipan fan, so stollen cakes seemed to fit the bill very nicely.
+As it happens, my mother’s birthday is on New Year’s Eve.
+As we were going to be out and about that year, I needed to take something portable.
+She’s a bit of a marzipan fan, so stollen cakes fit the bill very nicely.
 I’d also been sent a surprise Christmas parcel from Dr Oetker which handily contained both marzipan and chocolate chips.

 A little preparation is needed for soaking the fruit in the rum overnight.
 This isn’t strictly necessary if you’re in a rush, but the fruit will be lush and plump if you do it this way.
 Other than that, these little stollen cakes are pretty quick to make.
 They make excellent festive gifts and will keep well in a sealed container for a few days.

 It’s really easy to make a cheat’s version of sour milk for this recipe.
 Just add a teaspoon of lemon juice to nearly 3 tablespoons of milk.
 Stir and leave for five minutes to thicken.
 If you have naturally occurring sour milk, by all means use that.

 The house smelt deliciously of nutmeg and coriander whilst the cakes were baking.
 CT and I couldn’t help ourselves, but had to filch a warm one as they came out of the oven.
 Ooh, they were so delicious; sweet and seasonally spicy.